Kandao QooCam 3 Ultra review: the best 8K 360-degree camera?

 Kandao QooCam 3 Ultra: one-minute review

-Kandao has been creating 360-degree cameras for some time now, and the Kandao QooCam 3 Ultra is by far the Chinese company's best 360-degree camera to date.
-It's an alternative and direct competitor to the highly rated Insta360 X4, and both are two of the most interesting of the best action cameras currently available.
+Kandao has been making 360-degree cameras for some time now, and the Kandao QooCam 3 Ultra is by far the Chinese company's best 360-degree camera to date.
+It's an alternative and direct competitor to the highly rated Insta360 X4, and both are among the most interesting of the best action cameras currently available.

-The GoPro Max 2 release has been delayed, but when finally released we expect this 360-degree camera to also offer up to 8K resolution to further expand the options available for 360-degree camera fans.
-But with this delay and the QooCam 3 Ultra and Insta360 X4 already being available, it looks like GoPro could be missing the boat.
+The GoPro Max 2 release has been delayed, but when it's finally released we expect this 360-degree camera to also offer up to 8K resolution to further expand the options available for fans of 360-degree shooting.
+But given this delay, and the fact that the QooCam 3 Ultra and Insta360 X4 are already available, it looks like GoPro could be in danger of missing the 8K boat.

 Kandao QooCam 3 Ultra LCD screen view